-The ultimate goal of this action-packed voyage is to advance your sailing skills and set you up for a lifetime of sailing adventures to come.
+Get ready to kickstart your sailing skills and get set for a lifetime of sailing adventures to come.
 From the second you push off from Anse Marcel in St. Martin, it’s nonstop training, exploration and fun.
-On day one, practice raising the sails, tacking, helming and covering all parts of the boat.
-A short sail takes you to the uninhabited rocky cliffs of Ile Fourche, a tiny island off the coast of St. Barts for a sunrise hike and then snorkeling in a bountiful marine park.
+On day one, practice raising the sails, tacking, helming and learn about all the parts of the boat.
+After class is done, test out your wakeboarding or waterskiing skills in the calm waters of Grand Case.
+Next, a short sail takes us to the uninhabited rocky cliffs of Ile Fourche, for a sunset hike and snorkeling in a bountiful marine park.

 Your practice fields are the waters between Ile Fourche, Colombier, located on the northwest tip of St. Barts, and Gustavia.
-Do trial runs in preparation for a 50 nautical-mile sail to St. Kitts.
-In Gustavia, St. Barts’ stylish capital, visit island markets and learn how to provision for a sailing voyage.
-Sail Laser Picos and body surf great waves on Flamands Beach.
-Prior to setting out on the next leg of the adventure, learn the art of passage panning, which means estimating distances, looking at tides and detailing the navigational plan.
+We practice mooring and docking, then visit the local town and learn how to provision for a sailing voyage.
+Take some time to get a taste of the local ice cream and body surf great waves on Flamands Beach.
+Back on board, preparation for a 50 nautical mile sail to St. Kitts means learning the art of passage planning; estimating distances, reading the charts and detailing the navigational plan.

-Chart a course for a 50-nautical mile voyage to the island of St. Kitts.
 Anchor in Ballast Bay and leap off the vessel for some serious fun on the water.
-Slip into one or two skis and try your hand at waterskiing.
-Then, grab a wakeboard and prepare to get wet.
 Put on your mask, snorkel and fins to discover the turtles, eagle rays and stingrays that swim just a foot below the water line.
-On dry land, travel into the heart of St. Kitts, across green rolling hills and to the historic Brimstone Hill Fort.
-This UNESCO World Heritage Site was built in the 17th century and is one of the best-preserved forts in the New World.
-Now back to your sloop for an early morning sail to Statia and new adventures to come.
+On dry land, travel into the heart of St. Kitts, hiking up to the historic Brimstone Hill Fort – this UNESCO World Heritage Site was built in the 17th century and is one of the best-preserved forts in the New World.